vEnhance/1802/mockmt3.typ

 it follows $bf(F)$ is conservative.
 Since the butterfly has the same starting and ending point, the total work must be $ int_(cal(C)) bf(F) dot dif bf(r) = 0. $

+#remark[
+  Even if $bf(F)$ was not conservative, the answer would still be zero.
+  This follows by Green's theorem, because the trajectory $bf(r)$ cuts a degenerate parallelogram of area zero.
+]

 #pagebreak()